tolliam/tolliam.github.io/sentences.md

 These contain a subordinate or relative clause.

 #### Sub-ordinate cluase
+A subordinating conjunction is used to connect clauses such as, "now that", "though", "unless", "until", "before", "as", "because", "when", "where",= and "while".

 `Unless I do enough exercise, I feel grumpy and miserable.`